Waste Management Centre

 The new facility will centralize Solid Waste’s operations and associated programs at the Landfill in a facility that will meet current and future program needs.
 The facility will provide a model of efficiency between the Solid Waste branches by sharing crew spaces, office support areas and vehicle and equipment storage.
 Corporate Fleet Training space needs will be accommodated in the facility as well as accommodating fleet maintenance for the waste equipment on site.

 The new facility will be designed and constructed to accommodate between 10 and 25 years of growth.
-The facility is to be designed and constructed to allow for other Transportation & Utilities Division functions to potentially be located on this site in the future.
+This will allow for other Transportation & Utilities Division functions to potentially be located on this site in the future.

 The completion of this project will provide much needed flexibility within the Public Works Yard.
 The freed up space there will allow the Transportation & Utilities Division to consolidate vehicle and equipment storage on one site, increasing operational efficiencies.